Skip to Main Content

 Outdoor: Spirited

 Four 3-hour excursions on two-person sea kayaks; two 1-3 mile easy/moderate hikes.
-On this program, the following equipment is provided: tandem kayaks (no solo kayaks); paddles, life vests and spray skirts.
+On this program, the following equipment is provided: tandem kayaks (no solo kayaks); paddles, life vests, and spray skirts.
 Dry bags are available upon request.
+Note: Our kayak providers may use triple kayaks on occasion – for odd group numbers or for safety.

 Love to learn and explore in a small-group setting?
 These adventures offer small, personal experiences with groups of 13 to 24 participants.